With Lent fast approaching, I realize that it is time to update my resource lists.

 The Walk to Jerusalem is a fun way to increase physical activity during Lent!

-Chalice Press has just sent me their 2018 Lenten materials including this helpful Lenten Colouring Book.
+Chalice Press has their 2018 Lenten materials including this helpful Lenten Colouring Book.

 Another great resource is this: Twenty Reflective Movies for Lent.